-In 2019, Arizona joined a host of other states that have changed their laws to enhance the rights of childhood sexual abuse survivors.
-House Bill 2466 (HB 2466) gives prospective plaintiffs more time to sue their abusers and those who failed to prevent or stop the abuse.
-Arizona also expanded the scope of who survivors could sue in civil court.
+In 2019, Arizona became one of over a dozen states that have enhanced the rights of childhood sexual abuse survivors.
+Arizona's law (HB 2466) gives survivors ("plaintiffs") more time to sue their abusers and the people and institutions that failed to prevent or stop the abuse ("defendants") in civil court.

-If a minor was the victim of sexual abuse, Arizona's old statute of limitations gave them until the age of 20 to file a civil suit.
-In practice, this was only a two-year statute of limitations, since an individual who was under 18 couldn't usually sue another person or entity.
+Arizona's old statute of limitations gave victims of sexual abuse until the age of 20 to file a civil suit.
+In practice, this was only a two-year statute of limitations, since people who are under 18 years old typically can't file a lawsuit against another person or entity.

-This change in the burden of proof and recoverable damages was the result of a legislative compromise to protect institutions from false accusations, or from allegations that were based on decades-old actions, making it difficult for these institutions to mount an effective defense.
+This change in the burden of proof and recoverable damages was a compromise designed to protect people and institutions from false accusations and decades-old allegations that might be difficult to defend.

-For more information on available assistance for survivors of sexual abuse, see our article, Survivor Resources: Taking Action After Sexual Abuse.
-You can also utilize state-specific resources like Southern Arizona Against Sexual Assault and the Arizona Coalition to End Sexual and Domestic Violence.
+For general information on assistance for survivors of sexual abuse, see Survivor Resources: Taking Action After Sexual Abuse.
+You can also check out resources in your state like Southern Arizona Against Sexual Assault and the Arizona Coalition to End Sexual and Domestic Violence.